azliu0/azliu/logs/rise-and-fall-of-honeycomb.md

-I'm not sure how to detect this early on, but red flags might include someone dragging on internship or job offers, e.g., "I have an internship lined up in X months, the startup must work by then or I will accept the offer".
-Even if well-intentioned, incentives like this are sinister to the startup.
+I'm not sure how to detect this early on, but red flags might include someone dragging on internship or job offers, e.g., "I have an internship lined up in X months, the startup must work by then or I'll go there instead".
+Even if well-intentioned, this is a perverse incentive.

-This is one problem with YC, which is that it's become a credential, it can be gamed to get into, and it's too easy to give up immediately after the batch when the prestige goes away.
+This is one problem with YC, which is that it's become a credential, it can be gamed to get into, and it's easy to give up immediately after the batch when the prestige goes away.

-## Future

-Just for fun, predictions vaguely related to Honeycomb:

-1. The next B2B SaaS out of YC with a Scale AI-level outcome (e.g. $1B+ ARR) will not be related to AI.
-2. AI will never get good enough for Devin to be useful, where "useful" roughly means wide adoption in industry.
-3. The end state for all of the smaller giants (e.g., Magic.dev, Poolside) is an interface like Cursor.
-They will not be significantly better than Cursor despite the hype and funding.
-4. Cursor acquired by OpenAI.
-5. OpenAI and Anthropic will productize codegen and both go-to-market with a Cursor-like alternative of their own, making the products in (3) obsolete.